Stephen Westfall: Artwork

-Stephen Westfall’s paintings have charted a course between post-minimalist geometries and a Pop inflected awareness of a painting as a thing in the world.
-The brightly colored diamonds, triangles and trapezoids in his most recent canvases are conjoined into dynamic compositional skeins that seem to lean into space rather than recede.
-Drawing on Caucasian and Navajo Rug, medieval heraldry, Byzantine floor tile, early twentieth-century abstraction, architecture and Pop, Minimalist and Postminimalism, Westfall’s abstraction is deeply acculturated while formally honed into an active, perceptual immediacy.
+Westfall's paintings combine post-minimalist geometries and pop to create an awareness of a painting as a thing in the world.
+His recent canvases are made up of brightly colored diamonds, triangles, and trapezoids that are conjoined and "seem to lean into space rather than recede."
+Westfall draws inspiration from Caucasian and Navajo rugs, medieval heraldry, Byzantine floor tile, architecture, and early twentieth-century abstraction, to create his minimalist and postminimalist paintings.

 Over the course of the last decade, Westfall has focused his work to address architecture more directly and wall paintings have become his way to fuse paintings to architectural scale.
 He regards these paintings as now being essential to his artistic practice as his paintings on canvas and paper, which are bound by more conventional notions of portability and transferability.
 Important exhibitions of these wall paintings have taken place at Art Omi in 2014, The McNay Art Museum in 2015, and at the Museum of Art, Architecture and Design at the University of California, Santa Barbara, also in 2015.

 In 2018, Westfall worked closely with Queens-based glass fabricator Depp Glass to create the 47 laminated glass panels installed at the 30 Ave Subway Station in New York City.
 The scale, mirrored glass, and merging movement invoke not only the repertoire of processional themes in classical friezes, but also the movement of public transportation in our contemporary life, in particular the shuttering of light through the mezzanine windows and the bustle of commuters in our mass transit system.